ZachJDev/Portfolio/src/pages/posts/Headaches.md

 Here are four of them.

 ###1.
-I relied on barely-descriptive variable and function names.
+I relied on barely descriptive variable and function names.

 This first mistake stepped on my toes constantly.
 Oh, I want to iterate over the array of skills I just entered?
 Would that be `arr`, `skills_arr`, or `newSKills_arr`?
 My functions were worse, with names like `arrayCheck` -- a datatype and a terrible, no-good, non-descriptive verb.